Spring Studio Open House and Sale

 Judy Nevius’ stoneware for the home and garden put the “fun” in functional.

-is exploring textures found in everyday building materials such as bricks, stones, wood and metal in her surface designs.
+such as bricks, stones, wood and metal in her surface designs.

 Jodi Bevelaqua mixes her simple style with interesting glaze combinations to create eye pleasing functional stoneware.